Tensions Rise Over Masks as Virus Grips Smaller US Cities

 “It’s sad to say, but I think people are just numb to it or they are sticking their head in the sand about it,” Rushing said.

 In Iowa’s Harrison County, 47 deaths have been attributed to the virus out of population of about 14,000.
-Most of the deaths have resulted from outbreaks at nursing homes in the small towns of Dunlap, Logan, Missouri Valley and Woodbine.
+Most of the deaths have resulted from outbreaks at nursing homes in small towns like Dunlap.

 Dunlap City Clerk Meredith Van Houten said almost everyone in the town of about 950 people has a connection to those who have died.
-She said that she knew some from handling their water bills at City Hall and that another of the dead was her old neighbor.
+She said one was her old neighbor.

 “It’s a horrible time right now,” Van Houten said.